Best Places to Buy Property in Kenya as a Foreigner in 2026

 4. Budget & growth: Nakuru, Kisumu, Eldoret are affordable with rising demand.

 1. Stamp duty and transaction costs vary by area.
 Expect to pay transfer taxes and legal fees — include these when you budget.
-Check current rates with your lawyer.
+Check current rates with a lawyer such as our team at Kraido Advocates.

 2. Rental yields are usually higher outside Nairobi but capital growth can be faster in satellite towns as infrastructure improves.